Prakash2350/Solution-to-Problems-From-Problem-Solving-Journals/README.md

 # Solution to Problems from Problem Solving Journals

-This repository contains solutions to problems from various problem-solving journals, such as *Crux Mathematicorum* and *The Monthly*, along with proposed problems and related mathematical work.
+This repository contains solutions to problems from various problem-solving journals, such as *Crux Mathematicorum* and *School Science and Math Journal(SSMJ)*, along with proposed problems and related mathematical work.

 ## About